linkedin/rest.li/pdl_syntax.md

 ## Union Type

 A union type may be defined with any number of member types.
-Each member may be any pegasus type except union type.
-Each member can be primitive, record, enum, map or array type.
+Member type can be primitive, record, enum, map or array.
+Unions are not allowed as members inside an union.

 For example:
 ```